Second Congo War: Assassination of Laurent-Désiré Kabila

-On 16 January 2001, Laurent-Désiré Kabila was shot and killed at the presidential palace in Kinshasa.
+On 16 January 2001, Laurent-Désiré Kabila was shot and killed at the Palais de Marbre in Kinshasa.
 The government initially stated that Kabila was wounded but still alive when he was flown to Zimbabwe for intensive care.
 The circumstances of his assassination are unclear, and have been the subject of considerable rumours and disagreements.
 The consensus is that Kabila was shot by one of his bodyguards, the 18-year-old Rashidi Mizele, a kadogo (child soldier).
 Mizele had previously been misidentified as Rashidi Kasereka.

-Two days later the government announced on state television that the desperate attempt by Zimbabwean medical personnel to save Kabila had failed and that Kabila had died from his injuries.
+Two days later the government announced on state television that the desperate attempt by Zimbabwean medical personnel to save Kabila had failed and that Kabila had died from his wounds.
 His remains were returned for a state funeral on 26 January 2001.

-Shortly after the assassination, the French newspaper Le Monde published an explosive story in which self-identified assassination plotters revealed documents and details of the plot to murder Kabila.
+Shortly after the assassination, the French newspaper Le Monde published a story in which self-identified assassination plotters revealed documents and details of the plot to murder Kabila.
 The plotters were mainly kadogos who had been under Kabila's command since 1996, and were aggrieved over their poor treatment.
 The catalyst for the assassination appeared to be the execution of 47 kadogos accused of plotting against Kabila.
 The execution, witnessed by Kabila, took place the day before his assassination.

 While the role of the disgruntled kadogos is relatively well-established, there have been some attempts to argue that they were under the influence of external actors who sought to overthrow Kabila.
 Some Congolese officials attempted to implicate their principal enemies by alleging that the Rwandans masterminded the operation.
 Some observers have lent credibility to these allegations, including Al-Jazeera's documentary, "Murder in Kinshasa", which alleges that a Lebanese diamond dealer allegedly organised the logistics of the organisation.
 Others have speculated that the Angolans (due to Kabila's complicity in helping the Angolan rebel group UNITA channel funds through the DRC) or even the Americans were involved in the assassination.
 There is, as yet, no proof that Mizele or the kadogos were acting under orders from an external source.